-Objectives of the Institute for the Psychological Sciences
+Objectives-Institute for the Psychological Sciences

-1. Through its Master of Science (M.S.)
-Program in Clinical Psychology, the Institute provides its students with basic education in the theoretical and empirical bases of psychology, as well as foundational training in clinical skills and their application in a manner consistent with a Catholic understanding of the person.
-Such education and training prepares students for further graduate training in clinical psychology and allied fields or for career choices appropriate for master's- level practitioners.

-- 2. Through its online Master of Science (M.S.)
-Program in Psychology, the Institute provides its students with a solid background in the theoretical and empirical bases of psychology and prepares them for further graduate studies in psychology and career choices where graduate training in psychology would be an important asset. - 3.
+- 1. Through its Master of Psychology (M.Psy.) the Institute provides its students with basic education in the theoretical and empirical bases of psychology, as well as foundational training in clinical skills and their application in a manner consistent with a Catholic understanding of the person.
+Such education and training prepares students for further graduate training in psychology and allied fields or for career choices appropriate for master's-level graduates. - 2.
+Through its online Master of Science (M.S.) in Psychology program, the Institute provides its students with a solid background in the theoretical and empirical bases of psychology and prepares them for further graduate studies in psychology and career choices where graduate training in psychology would be an important asset. - 3.
 Through its Doctor of Psychology (Psy.D.)
 Program, the Institute provides its students with both basic and advanced education in the theoretical and empirical bases of psychology as well as both foundational and advanced level clinical training and experiences.
 Such a comprehensive, formative experience is aimed at producing practitioner-scholars, psychologists who can provide effective services in an ethical manner that is sensitive to human diversity and consistent with a Catholic understanding of the person.
-The program also seeks to provide its students with knowledge and skill sets which allow for future development and participation in the wide variety of professional roles, leadership opportunities, and career choices available to psychologists trained at the doctoral level.
+The program also seeks to provide its students with knowledge and skill sets which allow for future development and participation in a wide variety of professional roles, leadership opportunities, and career choices available to psychologists trained at the doctoral level.